Skip to content

 8. What is weed control?

-9. Explain physical control of weed and pest.
+9. Explain the physical control of weeds and pests.

 THEORY

-1. State and explain two of pest control method.
+1. State and explain two of pest control methods.

-2. Give two examples each the methods stated above.
+2. Give two examples each of the methods stated above.

 See also